-However, VOCs must ensure all operators and crew get the opportunity to participate at the minimum intervals.
+However, VOCs must ensure all operators and crew get the opportunity to participate in applicable drills at a minimum annually.
 Frequencies should be increased with personnel turn over and small boat usage as these conditions can increase hazard exposure.

 Drills are not required if the small boat is not in use, or has been made inactive in Vessel Inventory Management database (VIM).
 Upon reactivation, small boats must complete the required drills immediately before the next operational mission to ensure proficiency of the operator and crew and the status of safety gear and systems.